rajpurkarlab/LymphoML/README.md

 The pipelines subdirectory contains the CellProfiler project and pipeline files.
 Run the CellProfiler pipeline using the following command (e.g. for TMA 1):

-`cellprofiler -c -r -p stardist.cppipe -o ~/processed/cellprofiler_out/stardist/tma_1 -i ~/processed/cellprofiler_in/tma_1 -f 1 -l 17313`
+`cellprofiler -c -r -p stardist.cppipe -o ~/processed/cellprofiler_out/stardist/tma_1 -i ~/processed/cellprofiler_in/tma_1`

 #### Feature Processing

-The Feature Processing subdirectory
+The Feature Processing subdirectory contains files used to process the output CellProfiler spreadsheets.

+- Run [patch_identifiers.py](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/cellprofiler/feature_processing/patch_identifiers.py) to assign a `patch_id` for each cell.
+Use the provided flags `-p` and `-n` can be used to specify the number of pixels per patch or the number of patches extracted per core respectively.
+For example, run the following command: `python patch_identifiers.py -n 9` to extract nine (approximately) equally-sized patches from each core.

+- Run [feature_aggregation.py](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/cellprofiler/feature_processing/feature_aggregation.py) to aggregate features across all cells with the same `patch_id`.

 #### Models